aws/aws-cdk/packages/aws-cdk-lib/aws-dynamodb/README.md

 ## Grants

 Using any of the `grant*` methods on a `GlobalTable` will only apply to the table in the main deployment region, its indexes, and any associated `encryptionKey`.
-As an example, `grantRead` used below will only apply the table in `us-west-2`:
+As an example, `grantReadData` used below will only apply the table in `us-west-2`:

 ```ts
 import * as cdk from 'aws-cdk-lib';